2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2020 SC Septima Clark American Innovation Dollar Value

-The reverse shows her marching with three students carrying books and an American flag—visualizing her belief that literacy unlocked both voting access and civic power.
+The reverse — designed by Justin Kunz and sculpted by Phebe Hemphill — shows Clark marching with three students carrying books and an American flag, visualizing her belief that literacy unlocked voting rights and civic power.

-High-grade specimens command significant premiums: a Denver Position B MS68 realized $270, while a Philadelphia Position B MS68 reached $350.
+High-grade specimens command meaningful premiums.
+A Denver Position B MS68 realized $270, while a Philadelphia Position B MS68 reached $350.

-Proof specimens in PR70 DCAM with First Strike designation fetch around $80, with one notable auction reaching $110 (10-04-2022).
-The First Strike premium reflects early production quality rather than scarcity.
+Proof specimens graded PR70 DCAM with First Strike designation fetch around $80, with one notable auction reaching $110 on October 4, 2022.
+The First Strike premium reflects quality assurance in early production runs rather than scarcity alone.

 2020-S SC Septima Clark Rev Proof American Innovation Dollar Price/Grade Chart